Codewander/Kaggle_Drivers/README.md

 				1.1.1.1 Each Trip(id, name) object encapsulates(stores) the coresponding features computed for each trip.
 The features can be retrieved and analized as needed

+To run the code type: python MainDriver.py <path to your Kaggle drivers>

 Phase2: Use the Nervana Systems' Neon ML to test/refine the features generated in 1 above